 Ask any marketing boffin and they’ll tell you it’s all about differentiating yourself from the pack with a unique selling point.
-For Clunes – it’s books.
+For Clunes — it’s books.
 The annual Clunes Booktown event is held in May and it basically transforms the town into a giant bookshop.
-It’s the largest meeting of new, used and rare book sellers and lovers in regional Australia, and one of the top things to do in Clunes if you happen to be in town.
+It’s the largest meeting of new, used and rare book sellers and lovers in regional Australia.
 The weekend I’m in town is the inaugural Booktown for Kids spin-off.
-Sadly the weather doesn’t play ball so it’s a modest crowd.
-But the strategy of expanding the Booktown theme seems a good one.
+Sadly the weather doesn’t play ball so it’s a modest crowd, but the strategy of expanding the Booktown theme would seem to be a good one.

 While big Booktown happens but once a year, there are plenty of good reasons to visit Clunes at any time.
 Check www.clunes.org for a list of upcoming events.
 Friday nights there’s a social gathering at Neil Newitt’s Gallery in Fraser Street.
 Visitors are made to feel very welcome, so don’t be shy.
 The drinks are extremely well priced and there’s free finger food to boot.
 We spend the evening rubbing shoulders with an eclectic mix of locals, including artists, authors, sculptors and a yogi.
 There’s a recurring theme to many of the conversations — folks making the break from the big smoke and settling here in Clunes for a cultural sea-change.
 It’s not hard to see the attraction.